Mobile Home Roofing Options: Materials, Performance, and Cost for Repair and Replacement

-A roof can be anything from a vapor barrier spread evenly across an existing roof to independent carpentry of a new roof.
+A roof over is the process of adding a new roof or layer of roofing material over your existing roof system.
+This can be anything from a vapor barrier spread evenly across an existing roof to the independent carpentry of a new roof.

-So what is the right roof for you?
+So what is the right solution for you?
 Chances are, a variety of roof overs will meet your needs.

 This is particularly true if you’re looking for something that’s easy to install, cost-efficient and will provide the protection you want.